nickn17/evDash/README.md

 Working only with electric vehicles
-Kia e-NIRO (EV), Hyundai Kona EV, Hyundai Ioniq EV, Kia Niro Phev 8.9kWh Vgate iCar Pro Bluetooth 4.0 (BLE4) OBD2 adapter is required.
+Kia e-NIRO (EV), Hyundai Kona EV, Hyundai Ioniq EV, Kia Niro Phev 8.9kWh Vgate iCar Pro Bluetooth 4.0 (BLE4) OBD2 adapter is required or CAN (m5 COMMU module).
 See Release notes, quick installation via flash tool bellow.

 Use it at your own risk!